-In this unit you will learn the current knowledge on the relationship of the brain with psychological processes and behaviour.
+In this unit you will learn how the brain is linked to various psychological processes and behaviour.
 Specifically, you will study a) the structure and function of the central nervous system; b) the neural bases of a range of psychological processes and human behaviour, such as perception, language, learning and memory; and c) major research methods used to study these neural bases.